 - It's a one-way trip.
 Unlike regular cruises that loop you back to your starting point, a repositioning cruise only goes one way.
 Unless you're using the cruise as transportation you need to find your way back home.
 This will likely require a one-way flight.

-- Ports may be the less traditional.
-The ports used in a repositioning may be a bit off the beaten path which you may think is great or not.
+- Ports may be less traditional.
+The ports used in a repositioning may be a bit off the beaten path, which you may think is great or not.
 Check the itinerary carefully.

 - Entertainment is not full on.
-While there is likely entertainment on board it is not necessarily everything that would be offered in a traditional sailing.
-Find out before you go what they’re offering so that you can decide whether the trip is for you.
+While there is likely entertainment on board you will not necessarily find everything that would be offered in a traditional sailing.
+Find out before you go what they're offering so that you can decide whether the trip is for you.

 - There will likely be an educational component.
 It's far less expensive to book a lecturer or language teacher than put on a musical show.
 There may be a great opportunity to learn.

 - There may be a theme.
 Because there are fewer ports of call and more time is spent aboard ship there may be a theme to the cruise.
 It might be wine tasting or learning a new language.

 - It's not flying.
 If you have a fear of flying and have the time, a repositioning cruise across the Atlantic or Pacific may be perfect for you.

 Pricing of cruises is based on supply and demand.
 Because repositioning cruises are not as appealing to as many people, the demand is lower and the prices are as well.
 However, they still apply a hefty single supplement to the bill for solo travelers.